aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### Configuring Redis persistence layer

-You can quickly start by initializing the `RedisCachePersistenceLayer` class and using it with the `idempotent` decorator on your lambda handler.
-Check out detailed example of `RedisCachePersistenceLayer` in [Persistence layers section](#redispersistencelayer).
+You can quickly get started by initializing the `RedisCachePersistenceLayer` class and applying the `idempotent` decorator to your Lambda handler.
+For a detailed example of using the `RedisCachePersistenceLayer`, refer to the [Persistence layers section](#redispersistencelayer).

 === "Use established Redis Client"
     ```python hl_lines="4 7 12-15 17 31"